NLnetLabs/unbound/doc/unbound.conf.rst

             local-zone: 8.B.D.0.1.0.0.2.ip6.arpa. nodefault

-    You can also selectively unblock a part of the zone by making that part transparent with a :ref:`local-zone:<unbound.conf.local-zone>` statement.
+    You can also selectively unblock a part of the zone by making that part transparent with a :ref:`local-zone<unbound.conf.local-zone>` statement.
     This also works with the other default zones.

 .. _unbound.conf.local-data: